iodide-project/iodide/docs/iomd.md

-# JSMD format
+# IOMD format

-## What is JSMD?
+## What is IOMD?

-JSMD, short for JavaScript MarkDown, is the file format that Iodide notebooks are written in.
+IOMD, short for Iodide MarkDown, is the file format that Iodide notebooks are written in.
 It provides a way to interleave the narrative parts of your notebook, written in Markdown, with the computational parts, written in JavaScript, or through the use of language plugins, in other languages such